Hertford County Hospital, based in the county town of Hertford, is the oldest of the Trust’s four hospital sites.

 - Physiotherapy and other therapies

-- 24/7 urgent care centre at the New QEII hospital, Welwyn Garden City
+- Urgent treatment centre (open from 8am to 10pm every day) at the New QEII Hospital in Welwyn Garden City

 For the latest Covid-19 information for East and North Hertfordshire NHS Trust patients and visitors, please click here.